bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-add.md

-# Add a New Open Line imopenlines.config.add
+# Add a new open channel imopenlines.config.add

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will fill it in shortly

 {% endnote %}